arabellas-craft/arabellas-craft.github.io/_posts/2022-03-12-Full-Moon-Journal-Prompts.md

 * Reflect on what you've accomplished this past lunar cycle
 * Reflect on what has been illuminated for you this lunar cycle
 * Release what no longer serves you
+* Do [your own tarot reading](/free-tarot-spreads/full-moon-tarot-spread) or [get a tarot reading](https://shop.arabellascraft.com/l/MonthAheadTarotReading) for the month ahead

 ![](/assets/img/divider.svg){:.divider}